 The school admits pupils with Education, Health and Care Plans (EHCP’s), statements of Special Educational Needs or, in some cases, those within the assessment process.
 The school offers full time education to students with autistic spectrum disorders or social, emotional and mental health difficulties.
 However, all of our students are characterised by their vulnerability.
 Their behavioural problems are secondary, usually caused by their other difficulties, and are usually not their primary need.

-Referral is made through the Local Authorities’ Special Needs Department, following a statement review.
-The department will approach us, if in their opinion, we may be able to meet the needs of a particular pupil.
-This is often following a decision by their current school that the pupil’s needs are not being met within their current placement, or in some cases where a pupil is unable or unwilling to access their current placement.
+Referrals are made through the Local Authorities’ Special Needs Department, following an annual review.
+The SEN department will approach us if, in their opinion, we may be able to meet the needs of the student.
+This is often following a decision that the student’s needs are not being met within their current placement, or in some cases where a student is unable or unwilling to access their current placement.

 Once the Authority has referred a case to us, the parents will be invited to view the school and we will be sent the relevant paperwork to look at.
-We have an admissions board that will decide if they think the child would fit into the ethos of the school and if we are able to meet their needs.
+We have an Admissions Panel who meet once a week and will decide if they think we are able to meet the student’s needs.
+If so, we will send an expression of interest to the authority and invite the parents to look around the school.
 If the parents are happy with the school, then the student will be invited along to look around.
-In some cases, the school may wish to meet the pupil in their current setting first, if this is possible.
-If the family decide to proceed with the application, then the admissions board will make a decision and a formal offer of a place will be made to the authority.
+The school will also try to visit the student in their current setting, if this is possible or appropriate.
+If the family and LA decide to proceed with the application, then the admissions board will make a final decision and a formal offer of a place will be made to the authority.

 All students are integrated slowly into the school, to enable them to settle into the routine and to cause as little disruption as possible to the current students.
 This can take up to 6 weeks but is taken at the child’s pace.
 We will offer a phased entry plan based on the child’s age and previous level of attendance.

 For enquiries or referrals, please email email@example.com or telephone 01652 654251.